flatironinstitute/kachery-p2p/doc/online_and_offline_modes.md

 The kachery-p2p client can either operate in online mode (by connecting to a running daemon) or in a limited offline mode by interacting directly with the local file system.

-If the `KACHERY_P2P_OFFLINE_STORAGE_DIR` environment variable is set, the client will operate in the limited offline mode where it can only load and store static files in the `$KACHERY_P2P_OFFLINE_STORAGE_DIR` directory.
+If the `KACHERY_OFFLINE_STORAGE_DIR` environment variable is set, the client will operate in the limited offline mode where it can only load and store static files in the `$KACHERY_OFFLINE_STORAGE_DIR` directory.
 It cannot read or write feeds and cannot interact with other nodes in the kachery-p2p network.

 By default (if the offline environment variable is not set), kachery-p2p will attempt to connect to a running daemon on the default port 20421, and will raise an exception if this connection fails.
 This port can be configured using the `KACHERY_P2P_API_PORT` environment variable.